 Located at 225 South Pleasantburg Drive in McAlister Square, the University Center is a state-of-the-art teaching and learning center designed to serve traditional, undergraduate students as well as adults who want to pursue four-year or graduate-level degrees.
 Courses are offered in both day and evening.

-In addition to the University of South Carolina Upstate, five universities are partners in the University Center: Clemson University, Furman University, Anderson University, South Carolina State University and the University of South Carolina in Columbia.
+In addition to the University of South Carolina Upstate, four universities are partners in the University Center: Anderson University, Clemson University, Furman University and the University of South Carolina in Columbia.

 If you have an associate's degree or if you're ready for junior or senior-level courses, you can complete a bachelor's degree in the degree programs listed below by attending USC Upstate Greenville Campus.
 Courses may be offered on-site, online, or by teleconferencing.
+Information on each of the programs offered by USC Upstate in Greenville may be obtained by calling the Administration and Student Support Services Office at 864-552-4242.
+It is highly recommended for potential transfer students to meet with an advisor for a transcript evaluation and to develop a program of study.